kroyxt/elp-documentation/docs/faq/README.md

    - If there’s an existing **Draft Proposal**, then the proponent should throw their support behind that proposal.
    - If there isn’t an existing **Draft Proposal**, then the proponent should post their [Draft Proposal](https://www.reddit.com/r/EncapsulatedLanguage/) for feedback.
 3. The **Proponent** should acknowledge community feedback and update their Draft Proposal accordingly.
-4. If a **Draft Proposal** generates enough community feedback / support, Evildea will post a poll asking the community to either accept or reject the proposal.
+4. If a **Draft Proposal** generates enough community feedback / support, the **Proponent** is to send their finalised Proposal to /u/ActingAustralia (Richard Delamore).
+Richard will organise a vote asking the community to either accept or reject the proposal.
 Members of the community will have 3 days to vote in the poll.
-If the Draft Proposal gets 50% or more support, the Draft Proposal will become an **Official Proposal**.
+If the Official Proposal gets 50% or more support, the Proposal will be promoted to an **Official Proposal**.

 ## When will the Language be finalised